grafana/tempo/docs/design-proposals/2022-04 Parquet.md

 * Object storage - Parquet is a file-based approach which translates well to Tempo's block-based design
 * Shardable - Parquet naturally includes sub-block structures such as row groups and column chunks which can be processed independently.

-### Alternatives considered
-A lot of effort has been invested in other alternatives before deciding on Parquet.

-1. Scaling up the existing proto-based blocks.
-Tempo currently leverages massively-parallel serverless functions to perform full backend-search.
-However even with thousands of functions, Tempo search is not able to achieve the search speeds that we would like on larger datasets.
-Each trace is stored as an individual proto message and must be unmarshaled to look for things like service names and tags.

-2. Flatbuffer blocks.
-Tempo currently uses flatbuffer-based side data to power ingester search.
-Flatbuffers improve search speeds by incurring no deserialization cost as the on-disk format matches the in-memory format.
-However, the current ingester data is very limited to the current application and stores only a subset of searchable data.
-Storing a 100% roundtrippable version of traces proved to be ~50% larger than the existing block size and is not feasible.
-This is due to the design of flatbuffers for alignment of various values, padding, and inability to use space-efficient data encodings such as variable-width integers.

 ## Schema

 ### Nested vs. flat
 There are two overall approaches to a columnar schema: flat or nested.
 Flat means storing traces destructured where each row is a span, and span attributes such as name and duration are individual columns.
 A nested schema means the current trace structures such as Resource/InstrumentationLibrary/Spans/Events are preserved (nested data is natively supported in Parquet), and the individual leaf values such as span name and duration are still individual columns.

 We chose the nested schema for several reasons. (a) The block size is much smaller for the nested schema.
-This is due to the high data duplication incurred when flattening resource-level attributes such as service.name to each individual span. (b) A flat schema is not truly "flat" because each span still contains nested data such as attributes and events.  (c) Nested schema is much faster to search for resource-level attributes because the resource-level columns are very small (1 row for each batch) (d) Translation to/from OTLP is very straightforward (d) Easily add computed columns at multiple levels such as per-trace, per-batch, etc.
+This is due to the high data duplication incurred when flattening resource-level attributes such as service.name to each individual span. (b) A flat schema is not truly "flat" because each span still contains nested data such as attributes and events.  (c) Nested schema is much faster to search for resource-level attributes because the resource-level columns are very small (1 row for each batch) (d) Translation to/from OTLP is very straightforward (e) Easily add computed columns (ex: Trace duration) at multiple levels such as per-trace, per-batch, etc.

 ### Static vs Dynamic columns
 Additionally there is another layer to the schema which is dynamic vs static columns.
 A dynamic schema means storing each attribute such as "service.name" and "http.status_code" as its own column, and the columns in each parquet file can be different.
 A static schema means it is irresponsive to the shape of the data, and all attributes are stored in generic key/value containers.

 The dynamic schema is the ultimate "dream" for a columnar format but it is too complex for a first release.
 However the benefits of that approach are also too good to pass up, so we propose a hybrid approach.
-It is primarily a static schema but with some dynamic columns.
+It is primarily a static schema but with some dynamic columns extracted from trace data based on some heuristics of frequently queried attributes.
+We plan to continue investing in this direction to implement a fully dynamic schema where trace attributes are blown out into independent parquet columns at runtime.

 ### Nested Schema
 Here is the proposed parquet schema.
 It is mainly a directly transation of OTLP but with some key differences.
 We will discuss details and rationale of several areas below: